TamaraTrefilova/project/README.md

 # Portfolio

-#### first independent project at Epicodus 05-31-2019
+#### The first independent project at Epicodus 05-31-2019

-#### Tamara Trefilova
+#### Author: Tamara Trefilova

-## Description
+## Description:

-## The goal is  to create a portfolio webpage using HTML and CSS, which will later act as the landing page for my programming portfolio.
+### The goal is  to create a portfolio webpage using HTML and CSS, which will later act as the landing page for my programming portfolio.

 ## Setup/Installation Requirements